chrisjrob/chrisjrob.github.io/_posts/2012-11-26-linux-is-free-and-wastes-less-time-than-windows.md

 ---
 layout: post
-title: Linux Is Free And Wastes Less Time Than Windows
+title: Linux is Free and Wastes Less Time Than Windows
 date: 2012-11-26
 type: post
 published: true
 status: publish
-categories: technology
+categories: technology linux
-tags:
+tags: windows
 ---

 It is commonly said, at least in Microsoft circles, that Linux is free